Jean Cardot

-Jean Cardot (20 July 1930 – 13 October 2020) was a French sculptor, born in Saint-Étienne, France.
+Jean Cardot (/fr/; 20 July 1930 – 13 October 2020) was a French sculptor, born in Saint-Étienne, France.
 He is known for his monumental sculptures that depict political figures and that are designed to complement particular architectural settings (e.g. museums, promenades, public squares).

 Career

 From 1941 to 1956, Jean Cardot attended, first, the School of Fine Arts (École de Beaux-Arts) in Saint-Étienne, then that of Lyon, and finally the National School of Fine Arts in Paris (École de Beaux-Arts de Paris) in the workshops of Marcel Gaumont and Alfred Janniot.
 After obtaining a second Grand Prix de Rome in 1956, he stayed at the Casa de Velázquez in Madrid from 1957 to 1959.

 In 1961, Cardot was awarded the Prix Antoine Bourdelle for sculpture and accepted the post of professor at the School of Fine Arts in Lyon.
 He resigned from this post in 1964 in order to pursue a career as a full time sculptor.
 It is during this period that he received his first public commissions.
 In 1974, he was named head of the workshop on ‘taille directe’ (direct chiseling onto a raw material) at the School of Fine Arts of Paris (Beaux-Arts de Paris).
 In 1989, Cardot received the Prix Paul Baudry of the Taylor Foundation.
 He was elected a member of the Académie des Beaux-Arts on 9 November 1983 and president in 1992 and 1997.